 Serving Suggestions

-I like to serve this saucy dish on something that would absorb the sauce.
-So I often serve it on top of any of the following:
+Sesame shrimp is a saucy dish.
+I like to serve it on something that would absorb the delicious sauce.
+So, I often serve it on top of any of the following:

 - Cauliflower rice